Tokyo’s Science and Technology Museum with Kids

 The Tokyo Science and Technology Museum (科学技術館) is a hands-on wonderland where kids can touch, test, and tinker with the world of innovation.
 From interactive robots and playful experiments to dazzling exhibits on space, energy, and transportation, the museum transforms learning into an adventure.
 Families visiting Tokyo will find that the Science and Technology Museum sparks curiosity at every turn, making it one of the city’s most engaging destinations for curious young explorers.

-As you plan your trip to Tokyo with kids, this guide is a great place to start!
-For comprehensive information on where to stay, how to get around, and what to eat with kids, begin with our Tokyo Family Travel Guide.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
-Want more ideas?
-See our full Ultimate Guide to Family Attractions in Japan with Kids for the best castles, shrines, theme parks, and more.
+As you plan your trip to Tokyo, this guide is a great place to start!
+Begin with our Tokyo Family Travel Guide for the essentials on where to stay, how to get around, and what to eat.
+Then visit the Tokyo with Kids Hub to explore all our Tokyo guides, attractions, and age-specific tips in one place.
+If you’re considering sightseeing passes, our Tokyo Passes for Families guide breaks down the best options.
+For even more ideas, browse our Ultimate Guide to Family Attractions in Japan with Kids for the top castles, shrines, museums, aquariums, and theme parks.

 Why Tokyo’s Science and Technology Museum is Great for Families with Kids